What events are on at WWT in 2025?

 The first of WWT’s working wetlands, Steart Marshes is a unique landscape that provides natural flood defence for local homes and buildings, and carbon capture through coastal realignment.
 Explore salt marshes, mudflats and freshwater wetlands at its extensive site that showcases how nature can be used to fight climate change.

 Take a walk on the wild side on a guided walk around the nature reserve.
 Walks vary depending on the season, with birdwatching, species identification, night walks and more taking place throughout the year.
-Booking is essential, and there’s a suggested donation of £20 – see the event page for full details.
+Booking is essential.

 WWT Washington events, Tyne and Wear